NexPlayer/Android-SDK/properties.md

 This value sets the range where NexPlayer will seek from a Random Access point given by the parser to a target position that equals msec(milliseconds), the first parameter in the seek() API.

-If theexactparameter, the second parameter in the seek API, istrueand the difference between a Random Access point and the target position is within this value, seek will find and seek to the exact target position.
-If the exactparameter is set totrueand the difference between a Random Access point and the target position is beyond this range,seekwill give up the accurate target point and will instead seek to and play from the Random Access point.
+If the exact parameter, the second parameter in the seek API, istrueand the difference between a Random Access point and the target position is within this value, seek will find and seek to the exact target position.
+If the exact parameter is set to true and the difference between a Random Access point and the target position is beyond this range, seek will give up the accurate target point and will instead seek to and play from the Random Access point.

 For example, if NexPlayer is seeking to 10000 ms exactly (exact=true) and there is a Random Access point at 7000 ms, if this property is set to less than 3000 ms, the player will ignore the exact target value and will instead play from 7000 ms. On the other hand, if this property is set to more than 3000 ms, then NexPlayer will seek exactly to 10000 ms and begin playback.